dlpho/CSARCH2-G9-ComputingMachine/README.md

     ```pwsh
     streamlit run app.py
     ```

-## Deployment Link

-Include the live website deployment link in the repository's About / Website section and here in the README.

-- Live site: [TODO]

 ## Analysis Write-up
 detailed analysis of the test cases covered, comparison if operations done, and add specifications and parameters of operations.